 Use 100 percent fine fescue.
 If fine fescue fails to grow, substitute shrub, ground covers, or mulch.

 Repairing damaged areas

 Use 100 percent perennial ryegrass or overseed using a mixture of grasses that will tolerate the site characteristics.
 Areas of the lawn that have less than 60 percent grass cover can be renovated by overseeding.

 Use a mixture of turf type tall fescue (95 percent) and Kentucky bluegrass (5 percent).
 Turf type tall fescue can tolerate poor growing conditions while the Kentucky bluegrass will help provide a uniform lawn cover.

-So if you don’t have the time to care for your lawn, the best thing to do is to hire lawn care experts that can maintain the beauty and health of your lawn.
+So, if you don’t have the time to care for your lawn, the best thing for you to do is to hire lawn care experts who can maintain the beauty and health of your lawn.
 For questions you can call our hotline at 1-800-365-8873.